PPC Campaign Management: The Definitive Guide

 • Conversion type (sign up, phone call, demo, sale, etc.)

-Additionally, there are different automated bid-optimization tactics that you can try to adjust bids effortlessly.
-While most PPC advertising professionals prefer manual bidding, its automated counterpart is a more streamlined option, especially to the uninitiated.
+Automated bid-optimization tactics can also help you adjust bids effortlessly.
+While most PPC advertising professionals prefer manual bidding, its automated counterpart offers a more streamlined option, especially to the uninitiated.

-• Enhanced CPC bids more on keywords that have a higher chance of conversion
+• Enhanced cost-per-click (ECPC): Automatically adjusts your bids for keywords that have a higher chance of conversion.

-• Target CPA lets you adjust your bids in real-time to achieve your conversion goals faster
+• Target CPA bidding: This lets you adjust your bids in real time to help you achieve your target cost per conversion goals faster.

-• Maximize Conversions is a broader optimization strategy that helps you get the most out of your budget
+• Maximize Conversions: This is a broader bidding optimization strategy that helps you get the most conversions possible within your budget across all eligible auctions

 While attracting new prospects is the main goal, PPC campaigns don’t exclusively focus on new customers.
-They can also be used to retarget and retain existing customers as well as people who were once in your conversion funnel but never converted (for example, were in the process of buying but abandoned their cart).
+They can also be used to retarget and retain existing customers, as well as re-engage those who were once in your conversion funnel but did not complete the purchase (for example, cart abandoners).

-These people are already familiar with your brand and are more likely to convert again.
+These individuals are already familiar with your brand and are more likely to convert.
+Remarketing can show them personalized ads to remind them of their interest and encourage them to complete the purchase.

 4. Track Conversions

-Tracking your prospects' behavior once they come to your page from your ads will help you identify which ads or ad groups are doing well and why.
-This information can help you improve your future PPC campaign management strategy.
+Tracking how your prospects behave after they land on your page will help you identify which ads or ad groups are performing well and understand why.
+This insight can help you refine and improve your PPC campaign management strategy.

 5. Use A/B Testing

-A/B testing lets you show one of your ads to a specific segment of your audience while directing another ad to the other segmented.
-This gives you an opportunity to compare them and see which ad worked better with your chosen audience.
+A/B testing allows you to show one of your ads to a specific segment of your audience while directing another ad to the other segment.
+This enables you to compare both ads’ performance and see which ad resonates better with your target audience.

-You can use A/B testing to test different ad components like titles, CTAs, visuals, color choice and more.
-Testing is a worthy investment as its results will help you write and design better ads in the future.
+You can use A/B testing to evaluate different ad components, such as titles, CTAs, visuals, color choices, and more.
+Testing is a valuable investment as its results will help you create and design better ads in the future.

 Benefit #1: Fast Results

-Do you want prospective consumers to find you via their smart devices or desktop?
-Do they seek your product/service offering at a certain time of day?
+Consider asking questions such as: Do you want prospective consumers to find you via their smart devices or desktops?
+Are they searching for your product/service at a certain time of day?

-With PPC campaign management you can narrow down the kind of search parameters you want to match.
-The more you understand your audience’s preferred devices, keywords, search times and their general behavior, the better your chances are to provide them with exactly what they’re looking for.
+The more you understand your audience’s preferred devices, keywords, search times, and general behavior, the better your chances are to provide them with exactly what they’re looking for.

 Benefit #3: Measuring Performance Accurately